marcusgia2505/classsExGameInstructions/docs/010_Basics.rst

 repository
     The repository which provides access to previous results from your private games or from public games conducted by you or other classEx lecturers

-Top bar - Lecture mode
+Top bar - lecture mode
 ~~~~~~~~~~~~~~~~~~~~~~

-The top bar of the **Lecture mode** looks like this:
+The top bar of the **lecture mode** looks like this:

 .. image:: _static/MenuLecture.PNG
     :alt:  150px